nkh/P5-App-Asciio/documentation/mdbook_asciio/src/editing/drag_drop.md

 | 2        | open 'people.asciio'    from $HOME/.config/Asciio/stencils/  |
 | 3        | open 'buildings.asciio' from $HOME/.config/Asciio/stencils/  |

+## user stencils

+User stencils are plain Asciio files.

+The distribution contains a few asciio stencils in "setup/Stencils/*.asciio", copy the ones you want to your $HOME/.config/Asciio/stencils.

+You can create a new stencil directly from the file picker, just type the name of the new stencil and open it.

 ## Drag and Drop

 ***Binding:*** control + left click + drag